ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierPoliciesApplicationStatus -InvestorsResearchSalesIBPolicy`

 6. After you have defined your Information Barriers policy, **wait at least 24 hours for the policy to work its way through your data center and services**.
-Then, validate the Information Barriers status for a specific user by running the following cmdlet in the Office 365 Security & Compliance Center:
+Then, validate the information barrier status for a specific user by running the following cmdlet in the Office 365 Security & Compliance Center:

     `Get-InformationBarrierRecipientStatus`

 > [!TIP]
-> We recommend testing with a few users who are included in Information Barrier policies, as well as with a few users who are not included in those policies.
+> We recommend testing with a few users who are included in information barrier policies, as well as with a few users who are not included in those policies.

 ## What if I want to edit or remove a policy?

-If you want to edit or remove an information barriers policy, you should first set the policy to inactive status.
+If you want to edit or remove an information barrier policy, you should first set the policy to inactive status.

-### To set an information barriers policy to inactive status
+### To set an information barrier policy to inactive status

 1. As a global administrator or compliance administrator, connect to PowerShell for Exchange Online, and connect to PowerShell for the Office 365 Security & Compliance Center.